 - This examination must be passed before the student is admitted to candidacy for the Ph.D. degree (Status 30).
 It must be taken before the end of the student's second year in the program.
 Other information and requirements are found in the Graduate Catalog ("Degree Requirements, Doctor of Philosophy").

-- The student must obtain an application for "Admission to Candidacy" from the Graduate School office prior to the examination and present it to the chair of their thesis committee.
+- The student must obtain an application for "Admission to Candidacy" from the School of Graduate Studies office prior to the examination and present it to the chair of their thesis committee.

 - The examination may be entirely written, written and oral, or entirely oral, at the discretion of the thesis advisory committee.